 - 1711 White Collar and Commercial Crime This course will examine white collar and commercial crime in America, and foreign influences; economic and fiscal implications, enforcement problems, fraudulent association, bankruptcy fraud, monopoly and coercive competitive practices, illegal use of securities and credit cards, graft and corruption in national, state and local government.
 Focus will be placed on problems of theoretical criminology presented by white collar crime.
 An examination of police role and responsibility for control of white collar crime will be emphasized.
 (3 credits) - 1712 Introduction to Law Enforcement An overview of federal, state and local law enforcement agencies, and allied agencies such as narcotics, health and liquor control department and bureaus of prisons, motor vehicles.
 (4 credits) - 1713 Basic Photography The fundamentals of photography: how to handle a camera, how to expose and process film and produce satisfactory prints by contact or enlargement, and planning a darkroom.
-(3 credits) - 1715 Police Personnel Management A study of the personnel function including employee selection, evaluation and promotion, labor relations and employee organizations.
+(3 credits) - 1714 Typing and Business Machines Designed for beginning typing students at the college level, the couse includes work on the following business machines: photo copy machine, ten-key adding machines, full keyboard adding machine, rotary calculator and electronic calculator.
+(2 credits) - 1715 Police Personnel Management A study of the personnel function including employee selection, evaluation and promotion, labor relations and employee organizations.
 (3 credits) - 1716 Police Operations A study of principles of organization and administration as applied to specialized operational services.
 Includes patrol, criminal investigation, intelligence, vice, juvenile, traffic, public relations, conflict management, crisis intervention and other ancillary services.
 (3 credits) - 1717 Police Photography I A study of the latest photographic materials and techniques for recording evidence, and proper preparation of photographs for use as evidence in court.
 (3 credits) - 1719 Crime Prevention Crime prevention techniques, with an emphasis on public education for crime reduction, are covered.
 (3 credits) - 1720 Criminal Law I An introduction to criminal law and its development and growth.
 Elements of the major offenses are studied.
 (3 credits) - 1721 Criminal Law II A continuation of Criminal Law I (1720) with emphasis on Ohio criminal laws, their enforcement, and the impact of recent court decisions.
 (3 credits) - 1722 Police Instructional Techniques This course is designed for the experienced police officer who has the responsibility of instructing others.
 The student will learn how to determine specific objectives in terms of what the student should learn, techniques of instruction, efficient use of audio-visual aids, and evaluation of the student.
 The participant will prepare an actual instructional session, and have his presentation video-taped for critique by himself and other class members.
 (3 credits) - 1723 Intelligence & Vice Acquaints the student with the skills necessary to manipulate one's environment for the purpose of gathering information concerning criminal and sexual immorality laws.
 Comprehending and evaluating such information for investigative and prosecution purposes.
+(4 credits)

-(4 credits) - 1724 Photography III This course offers those interested in the small format camera exercises in informal portraiture, publicity, close-up photography, exposure, the selection of film, film processing and black-and-white printing.
+1724 Photography III This course offers those interested in the small format camera exercises in informal portraiture, publicity, close-up photography, exposure, the selection of film, film processing and black-and-white printing.
 Prerequisite: Basic Photography.
 (3 credits)